philchalmers/mirt/README.md

 install_github('mirt', 'philchalmers', quick = TRUE)
 ```

-If the install fails because an appropriate `pdflatex` compiler is missing install the developement
+If the install fails because an appropriate `pdflatex` compiler is missing then install the development
-version devtools (`devtools::install_github('devtools', 'wch')`) and re-run the above install chunk.
+version devtools (`devtools::install_github('devtools', 'hadley')`) and re-run the above install chunk.

 #Extra